WestDRI/wgpages/content/ray.md

 print(ray.get(r)[0])        # get the result (tuple) and show its first element
 ```

-Alternatively, you can pipe each number to a separate object ref:
+Alternatively, you can pipe each number to a separate object ref (*tell the decorator!*):

 ```py
 @ray.remote(num_returns=3)